MicrosoftDocs/win32/desktop-src/Virtual/teardownswitch-msvm-virtualswitchmanagementservice.md

 ---
 title: TeardownSwitch method of the Msvm\_VirtualSwitchManagementService class
 description: Deletes the internal port for a switch and unbinds the external adapter, reversing the work done by SetupSwitch.
-The external Ethernet port and the internal Ethernet port must be bound to the same switch. ms.assetid: 'de963065-5e93-4435-b391-9e0f16acded6'
+The external Ethernet port and the internal Ethernet port must be bound to the same switch. ms.assetid: de963065-5e93-4435-b391-9e0f16acded6
+keywords:
+- TeardownSwitch method Hyper-V
-keywords: ["TeardownSwitch method Hyper-V", "TeardownSwitch method Hyper-V , Msvm_VirtualSwitchManagementService class", "Msvm_VirtualSwitchManagementService class Hyper-V , TeardownSwitch method"]
+- TeardownSwitch method Hyper-V , Msvm_VirtualSwitchManagementService class
+- Msvm_VirtualSwitchManagementService class Hyper-V , TeardownSwitch method
 topic_type:
 - apiref
 api_name: